-The Paessler PRTG Network Monitor is another QoS tool widely used among IT teams for its ability to scale and meet the network analysis demands of any business size.
-It has the ability to track VoIP traffic and users can use bandwidth monitoring to assess issues of packet loss, latency and jitter.
+The Paessler PRTG Network Monitor is another QoS tool widely used among IT teams to scale and meet the network analysis demands of any business size.
+It has the ability to track VoIP traffic, and users can use bandwidth monitoring to assess issues of packet loss, latency and jitter.

 Ntopng works well for small enterprises looking for a simple, free open source QoS tool.
-The platform can run on Mac OS X and Windows, and while it’s simple and easy to use dashboard is appealing, it can also allow administrators to manage traffic by IP address, port and throughout to provide comprehensive analytics and make network planning easier.
+The platform can run on Mac OS X and Windows.
+While its simple and easy to use dashboard is appealing, it can also allow administrators to manage traffic by IP address, port and throughout to provide comprehensive analytics and make network planning easier.

 Getting Started With QoS (Implementing QoS)

 Simply implementing QoS policies isn’t enough to benefit it.
-Administrators need to configure policies specific to their organisation and their customer needs and be dedicated to monitoring regularly and stringently in order to check the models you implement are effective in prioritising traffic.
+Administrators need to configure policies specific to their organisation and their customer needs and be dedicated to regularly monitoring and stringently checking the models you implement effectively in prioritising traffic.

-Opting for a model that suits your network architecture is also key as is considering a solution which will support your organisational goals as you scale.
-For example, IT teams will want to bear in mind that IntServ has limited scalability, therefore many opt might opt for DiffServ as a more forward-thinking alternative.
+Opting for a model that suits your network architecture is also key, as is considering a solution that will support your organisational goals as you scale.
+For example, IT teams will want to bear in mind that IntServ has limited scalability.
+Therefore many opt might opt for DiffServ as a more forward-thinking alternative.